 The RenewalWorks process begins with an anonymous, confidential, online inventory (Episcopal Spiritual Life Inventory) taken by congregants, exploring that individual’s spiritual life.
 When the responses are viewed as a group, the inventory provides a snapshot of the spiritual vitality of the congregation.
 The data is supported by additional research information from more than 1,800 churches (of all denominations) and almost 500,000 congregants.

-A congregation leadership team is gathered to delve into the specifics of the inventory data over four guided workshops.
+A parish team is gathered to delve into the specifics of the inventory data over four guided workshops.
 This group contemplates the following questions, one at each workshop:

 - Where have we been?

 - Where do we feel called to go?